dtzxporter/DTZxPorterLanding/pages/tutorial.md

   - `height` Searches the height property, usually for images.
     - Defaults to 0 for non-supported assets.
     - Supports `>`, `<`, and equals.
+  - `channels` Searches the channels property, usually for sounds.
+    - Defaults to 0 for non-supported assets.
+    - Supports `>`, `<`, and equals.
 - Search asset names:
   - By default, search will check if the name contains the given text.
   - If you prefix your text with `!`, it will check if the name does not contain the given text.